Tuition: How Much Do Online MHA Programs Cost?

 Considerations When Looking at the Cost of an MHA

-While the above-mentioned general capabilities are built into most online MHA degrees, not all MHA degrees are built the same.
+While the general capabilities mentioned above are built into most online MHA degrees, not all are built the same.
 Before applying, prospective students should consider several factors when looking at the price tag for an MHA program.

 Number of Credits

 For the most part, more expensive programs require students to complete more credits.
 There are exceptions to this rule, like the University of Southern California’s 36-credit executive master of health administration.
-At $67,068, the program is on the more expensive side of the spectrum despite having fewer required credits for graduation.
-That said, this program is designed for more experienced professionals with a minimum of five years of work experience, hence its title as an “executive” program.
+At $80,784, the program is on the more expensive side of the spectrum despite having fewer required credits for graduation.
+This program is designed for more experienced professionals with a minimum of five years of work experience, hence its title as an “executive” program.
 Most MHAs consist of 36 to 64 credits.

 Faculty